 About Us

-Courage Therapeutics is a leading neuroendocrine company co-founded by Dr. Roger Cone, a pioneering researcher in melanocortin receptor biology and the central melanocortin system’s neural circuits in the brain.
-The company is dedicated to translating Dr. Cone’s decades of work and discoveries of novel biological mechanisms of energy homeostasis into novel therapeutic candidates targeting the MC4R and MC3R receptors.
+Courage Therapeutics is a leading neuroendocrine company co-founded by Dr. Roger Cone, a pioneering researcher in melanocortin receptor biology and the central melanocortin system’s neural circuits that govern energy balance.
+We translate decades of Dr. Cone’s discoveries into therapeutic candidates targeting MC4R, the master regulator of appetite and body weight.

 Our Focus